The best patch management software makes it simple and easy to manage software updates across your computing devices and IT networks.

 Ninite's simple updating is worth a try as well, though, and businesses who need more can check out Ninite Pro.
 Install the Pro agent on each system and they show up on your web management interface, with all their installed app details, and you can update them manually or automatically with a range of configuration options.

 Ninite Pro still can't match the vast power of tools like GFI LanGuard, but that's reflected in the price.
-This starts at only $1 per device per month for up to 20 devices, but falls as you add more, so for example 700 devices would cost only $0.41 per device per month.

 Best free patch management tools